taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 * the folded pouch full of apple seeds and stems
 * the vial of purple liquid, now slightly less full than we saw it before

 Zoomed out view as Min pushes off the wall and lands softly in the crowd milling about in front of the platform gate.
-We see her cheerfully walk up to the Wardens and the scanners.
+We see her cheerfully walk up to the queue in front of the Wardens and the scanners.

-We see Min give the Wardens a charming smile as she hands over the World Government certified, encrypted eSyrup chip that serves as her temporary student ID.
-One Warden places the chip in the appropriate mod port and gestures to activate view mode.
-Min's Universal Record, hilariously sparse, appears around the Warden.
+We see Min give the Wardens a charming smile as she steps into the World Government scanner.
+Min's Universal Record, hilariously sparse, appears around her.
 We see *Guild Assignment: Unassigned* flashing in a corner.

-A Warden uses their scanner mods to scan Min's pack, while another Warden scans Min's body.
 Series of small panels showing x-ray-like views of the contents of Min's pack as the World Government scanners see them:
 * large sack of World Government standard issue food ration cans
 * a metal standard issue mess kit
 * an adorably small swiss army knife